Echo-E$^3$Net: Efficient Endocardial Spatio-Temporal Network for Ejection Fraction Estimation: Materials and Methods

-To explicitly model the two key cardiac phases, we introduce two banks of landmark queries, $Q^{\text{ED}}, Q^{\text{ES}} \in \mathbb{R}^{L \times h}$, each containing $L$ learnable query vectors, one per landmark.
-For each phase, the corresponding queries attend to the multi-scale token set via multi-head cross-attention:
+To model ED and ES explicitly, we use two query banks $Q^{\text{ED}},Q^{\text{ES}}\in\mathbb{R}^{L\times h}$, with one learnable query per landmark.
+For each phase, queries attend to the fused multiscale tokens through multi-head cross attention:

-where $z$ serves as both keys and values, and we use $h=32$ with 4 attention heads.
-In practice, we apply this operation in batch-first form, yielding $E^{\text{ED}}, E^{\text{ES}} \in \mathbb{R}^{B \times L \times h}$.
-These phase-specific landmark embeddings (LEs) summarize where and how the network attends to the video when predicting each landmark, capturing both spatial location and local appearance/motion cues. \\ Each phase-specific embedding is then decoded into 2D coordinates using a small MLP followed by a gated linear unit (GLU) refiner:
+In our implementation, we use $h=32$ with 4 attention heads.
+These phase-specific embeddings summarize the relevant spatio-temporal evidence for each landmark and are later used as phase-aware descriptors for EF estimation.

-where each landmark is parameterized as $(x_1, y_1, x_2, y_2)$ so that contour segments can be represented by pairs of points.
-We apply a $\tanh$ nonlinearity and scale the outputs to match the normalized image grid:
+Landmark chords are decoded from the embeddings using a small MLP followed by a gated linear unit:

-with $\mathrm{coord\_scale}=112$ in our experiments.
-This constrains the coordinates to $[0,\mathrm{coord\_scale}]$ and facilitates stable training by preventing unbounded predictions. \\ Finally, we stack the ED and ES landmarks to obtain
+where each landmark chord is parameterized by two opposing points $(x_1, y_1,\allowbreak x_2, y_2)$.
+We constrain the coordinates to the normalized image grid with a $\tanh$ followed by scaling, matching the Scale blocks in \Cref{fig:method}: